gofiber/fiber/docs/context.md

 #### Attachment

-Sets the HTTP response [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) header field to “attachment”.
-If a filename is given, then it sets the Content-Type based on the extension name via [Type](#type), and sets the Content-Disposition “filename=” parameter.
+Sets the HTTP response [Content-Disposition](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Disposition) header field to `attachment`.
+If a filename is given, then it sets the Content-Type based on the extension name via [Type](#type), and sets the `Content-Disposition` `filename=` parameter.

 ```go
 // Function signature